 Diane Adler lived in Franklin Township.
 Daniel Livak was the police chief there.
 On July 23, 1996, Ms. Adler applied for a New Jersey FID card.

 Because the case presented an important issue that could (and would) arise over and over, the trial court kept the case open, to issue a ruling.
 Its ruling held that it was proper for the police to await receipt of Adler's FBI crminal history before acting on her application.
-On appeal, the Appellate Division of the Superior Court of New Jersey affirmed.
+She appealed.
+The Appellate Division of the Superior Court of New Jersey affirmed.
 Its reasoning was:

 The Adler court thus sent a strong message to police departments throughout New Jersey.
 Its message applies to applications for FID cards, as well as to applications to purchase a handgun.
 That message is, “Officers, there's no hurry.
 Take your time.
 Drink your coffee.
 Except in the most egregious cases, the courts will allow you guys to put applicants' Second Amendment rights on hold.”